-There is white, fluffy, goodness all over the ground, which means it’s time for one of the best winter activities ever: Sledding.
+Once the snow starts falling, that means it’s time for one of the best winter activities ever: sledding.

 Perfect for the little kids, the sledding hill at Antrim Park is small but fun.
 Sometimes a giant hill can be intimidating, so this is a great place to take kids (or adults, not judging) who aren’t as enthusiastic about sledding.
 The park is located at 5800 Olentangy River Road, between Clintonville and Worthington.